Paignton: History

 A Roman burial was discovered in 1993 on the Hookhills estate by a householder digging a patio.
 At first thought to be Neolithic, it was later radiocarbon dated to be between 230 and 390 CE.
 The burial is of a young woman aged between 15 and 25 years.
 The burial included oysters and her teeth and bone reveal a diet rich in carbohydrates and proteins.
-Despite living near the sea marine food only accounted for 10% of her diet.
+Despite living near the sea marine food accounted for only 10% of her diet.
 The skeleton is the most complete yet found in Devon and is on display in the Torquay Museum.

-Paignton is mentioned in the Domesday Book of 1086 as Peintone in the ancient hundred of Kerswell.
+Paignton is mentioned in Domesday Book of 1086 as Peintone in the ancient hundred of Kerswell.
 Formerly written Peynton, Payngton and Paington, the name is derived from Pæga, an Anglo-Saxon personal name, -ing meaning "the people of" and tun an enclosure, estate or homestead, the original Anglo-Saxon settlement.
-Originally, the beach was backed by low sand dunes with marshes behind on the flat land between the sea and the hills behind.
-The settlement grew up on the dry ground at the foot of the hills, and also as a separate hamlet in the shelter of Roundham Head, which was a fishing settlement.
+Originally the beach was backed by low sand dunes with marshes behind on the flat land between the sea and the hills behind.
+The settlement grew up on the dry ground at the foot of the hills, as did a separate hamlet in the shelter of Roundham Head, which was a fishing settlement.
 The first church was probably built using wood in the eighth century.

-In late Saxon times, the manor was owned by Leofric, the Bishop of Exeter.
-Later bishops built the Bishop's Palace adjoining the parish church, some remains of which, including the Coverdale Tower are still standing.
-Winner Street owes its name to a corruption of the word "Wynerde", referring to vineyards or, at least to traders in wine in the medieval period.
+In late Saxon times the manor was owned by Leofric, the Bishop of Exeter.
+Later bishops built the Bishop's Palace adjoining the parish church, some remains of which, including the Coverdale Tower, are still standing.
+Winner Street owes its name to a corruption of the word Wynerde, referring to vineyards or at least to traders in wine in the medieval period.
 The bishops secured a charter from Edward I in 1294 giving the right to hold a weekly market and an annual fair, making Paignton a market town.
 The market declined following the English Reformation in the 16th century.

 Paignton then remained a small fishing and farming village (noted for grapes, cabbages and cider) until the 19th century, when in 1837 the Paington Harbour Act led to the construction of a new harbour.
-Around the same time, the modern spelling, Paignton, first appeared.
-The historic part of Paignton is centred on Church Street, Winner Street and Palace Avenue which contain fine examples of Victorian architecture.
-Kirkham House is a late medieval stone house which is open to the public at certain times of the year.
+Around the same time the modern spelling, Paignton, first appeared.
+The historic part of Paignton is centred on Church Street, Winner Street and Palace Avenue, which contain fine examples of Victorian architecture.
+Kirkham House is a late medieval stone house, which is open to the public at certain times of the year.
 The Coverdale Tower adjacent to Paignton Parish Church is named after Bishop Miles Coverdale, who published an English translation of the Bible in 1536.
-Coverdale was Bishop of Exeter between 1551 and 1553 and is reputed to have lived in the tower although this is doubted by modern historians.
+Coverdale was Bishop of Exeter between 1551 and 1553 and is reputed to have lived in the tower, although this is doubted by modern historians.